snuq/SnuKivyTemplate/Readme.md

 ## snu.textinput.NormalInput
 Themed TextInput with some standard convenience settings.
 By default provides no limitations on text entered, implements a right-click/long-press context menu for standard clipboard operations.

+#### NormalInput.underline_pos
+Horizontal position (float) from where the underline will grow from.
+0 Will result in the line starting on the left, 0.5 from the center, and 1 from the right side.

+#### NormalInput.activate_time
+Time in seconds for the animate in effect.

+#### NormalInput.deactivate_time
+Time in seconds for the animate out effect.

+#### NormalInput.background_color
+Color that the input background will be when not active.

+#### NormalInput.background_color_active
+Color that the background will fade to when the text input is focused.

+#### NormalInput.background_border_color
+Color of the border line around the background.

+#### NormalInput.background_border_width
+Thickness of the border line around the background.

+#### NormalInput.rounded
+Radius of rounded corners on background.

+#### NormalInput.animate_hint
+Boolean variable.
+When set to True, the hint text will animate to the top of the text input and remain visible.

 #### NormalInput.allow_mode
 Set this to 'float', 'integer', 'filename' or 'url' to limit allowed characters to those modes.
 See FloatInput and IntegerInput for more information.